FireChickenProductivity/MouseControlChicken/README.md

 QuadrupleFrame: A RectangularGridFrame that essentially creates a DoubleFrame for each quadrant of the grid.
 It shows the vertical coordinates in the middle of the left and right halves of the grid and the horizontal coordinates in the middle of the top and bottom halves of the grid in addition to showing the coordinates in the middle of the grid.

 RectangularPosition: Displays every position on the grid's primary coordinate system if the grid is big enough.
-The advantage of this over the UniversalPosition is that it only shows positions that are far enough apart.
+The advantage of this over the UniversalPosition display is that it only shows positions that are far enough apart.

 RectangularChecker: Displays every nth position on the grid's primary coordinate system that is far enough apart to display where n is the checker frequency.